Ederson claims Premier League Golden Glove award for most clean sheets | Goal.com

 Manchester City goalkeeper Ederson has won the Premier League Golden Glove award for 2019-20.

-The award, given to the goalkeeper with the most clean sheets over the course of the season, was edged by the Manchester City goalkeeper, who registered 16 shut-outs.
+The award, given to the goalkeeper with the most clean sheets over the course of the season, was edged by Ederson, who registered 16 shut-outs.

 Prior to the final day of the season, the Brazilian was tied with Burnley's Nick Pope on 15 clean sheets, but the Clarets drew 2-2 with Brighton as City overcame relegated Norwich 5-0.